November 1, 2021

 Dear Governor Lamont:

-The Office of Policy and Management (OPM) is projecting that the General Fund will end Fiscal Year 2020 with a surplus of $79.1 million, a net decrease of $5.2 million from last monthís estimate.
-The change in OPMís surplus projection is due to an upward revision to expenditure estimates, primarily in the non-appropriated adjudicated claims account.
+The Office of Policy and Management (OPM) is projecting that the General Fund will end Fiscal Year 2022 with a surplus of $482.3 million, an increase in $207 million from last month.
+The projected surplus represents 2.4 percent of net General Fund appropriations.
+The change is due to a combination of revenue improvements totaling $126.2 million and lower anticipated net expenditures of $80.8 million.

 The following analysis of the financial statements furnished by OPM is provided pursuant to Connecticut General Statutes (CGS) Section 3-115.

-My office also issues a Comprehensive Annual Financial Report (CAFR) as an accounting supplement to the budgetary report.
-The CAFR includes financial statements for all state funds and component units prepared in accordance with Generally Accepted Accounting Principles (GAAP).
-From a balance sheet perspective, the GAAP unassigned fund balance in the General Fund was a negative $241.1 million as of June 30, 2018.
-I will report the new unassigned fund balance figure for Fiscal Year 2019 no later than February of 2020 in accordance with U.S. Securities and Exchange Commission (SEC) requirements.
+My office also issues a Comprehensive Annual Financial Report as an accounting supplement to the budgetary report.
+This annual report includes financial statements for all state funds and component units prepared in accordance with Generally Accepted Accounting Principles (GAAP).
+From a balance sheet perspective, the GAAP unassigned fund balance in the General Fund was a negative $1,072.2 million as of June 30, 2020.
+I will report the new unassigned fund balance figure for Fiscal Year 2021 no later than February of 2022 in accordance with U.S. Securities and Exchange Commission (SEC) requirements.

 If you have any questions on this report, please do not hesitate to contact me.